NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Basilisk.md

     desc: "`pf2:1` Jaws +15 ()\n__Damage__  2d8 + 4 piercing"

   - name: "Petrifying Gaze"
     desc: "`pf2:2` (arcane,concentrate,incapacitation,visual) The basilisk stares at a creature it can see within 30 feet.
 That creature must attempt a DC 22 Fortitude check save.
 If it fails and has not already been slowed by Petrifying Glance or this ability, it becomes [[Conditions/Slowed 1|Slowed 1]].
-If the creature was already slowed by this ability or Petrifying Glance, a failed save causes the creature to be petrified permanently.\nA creature petrified in this manner that is coated (not just splashed) with fresh basilisk blood no more than 1 hour old is instantly restored to flesh.
+If the creature was already slowed by this ability or Petrifying Glance, a failed save causes the creature to be petrified permanently.\n\nA creature petrified in this manner that is coated (not just splashed) with fresh basilisk blood no more than 1 hour old is instantly restored to flesh.
 A single basilisk contains enough blood to coat 1d4 Medium creatures in this manner."

 ```